EdamAme-x/functi-only/README.md

 # functi-only
 Functi is Function-only Porgramming Language
 This is joke, but it's not joke.

+By enclosing a module by module name, the module can be used in a process within its arguments.
+Scope is valid only within the argument.

 ## procedure
 ```javascript